ktkovachev/Wiktionary-LinguaLibre-Bulgarian-Stress-Adder/README.md

 ## To-do
 - Use a MutationObserver in order to not run the function on an interval
 - Allows you to copy the being-recorded word by clicking on it (meant to be a feature, but broken)

+# License
+I hope for other Bulgarian editors on Wiktionary to be able to use this to help them too, so I want to put no restrictions at all on this script — on the contrary, if there were a license to "give" rights or incentivize use I would prefer that!
+There being no such thing, this project uses the [Unlicense](https://unlicense.org/).